isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Roswell 1947.md

 ---
-description: The Roswell incident stands as one of the most enduring and influential UFO cases in history, evolving from a simple report of recovered debris in the New...
-layout: default
 title: 'The Roswell Incident (1947): A Critical Examination of the Evidence'
 permalink: /ufo-top-100/roswell-1947/
-date: '2025-04-17 12:09:23 '
+date: '2025-04-17 16:08:14 '
 image: /assets/images/UFO - Top 100/Roswell 1947-Full-Text.svg
+description: 'Exploring The Roswell Incident (1947): A Critical Examination of the Evidence within the context of UFO - Top 100.'
 ---

 ---